geerlingguy/drupal-pi/README.md

 Note: If you have a headless Raspberry Pi and would like to find it's IP address, one way of doing so is to use a tool like [Fing](https://www.fingbox.com/features)).

+## Advanced Usage

-## Adding your own Ansible tasks
+### Adding your own Ansible tasks

 If you need to add some additional automation, there is a concept of 'hook' files which will get called at different stages of the build if they are present (in the root directory of this project):

-  - `hook-pre-tasks.yml`: TODO
-  - `hook-tasks.yml`: TODO
+  - `hook-pre-tasks.yml`: Gets called in the pre_tasks section of the playbook before any Ansible roles or tasks are applied.
+  - `hook-tasks.yml`: Gets called at the start of the tasks section of the playbook (after roles are applied).

+One use of these hooks would be to do extra steps to deploy your _own_ container and codebase, without having to use a private registry.
+See an example which I use to build and deploy one of my Drupal codebases: [`hook-tasks.yml` example for Drupal for Kubernetes](https://github.com/geerlingguy/drupal-pi/issues/36#issuecomment-468519984).

-## Updating your Pi (for future versions of Drupal Pi)
+### Updating your Pi (for future versions of Drupal Pi)

 If you need to update Drupal Pi, do the following:

   1. cd into the project directory: `cd /path/to/drupal-pi`
-  2. Pull the latest changes: `git pull`
+  1. Pull the latest changes: `git pull`
-  3. Update all required Ansible roles (and install new ones): `sudo ansible-galaxy install -r requirements.yml --force`
+  1. Update all required Ansible roles (and install new ones): `sudo ansible-galaxy install -r requirements.yml --force`
-  4. Run the Ansible playbook: `ansible-playbook -i inventory -c local main.yml`
+  1. Run the Ansible playbook: `ansible-playbook -i inventory -c local main.yml`

 _Note_: Remove `-c local` if running from another host.

-## Resetting the Drupal Install
+### Resetting the Drupal Install

 There is a `reset.yml` playbook included that will reset the environment so you can install a fresh copy of Drupal.
 To run the playbook, enter the following command in the same directory as this README: